-24.2 Water restrictions
+24.2 Water restrictions and water conservation measures

 In times of drought, water restrictions may be imposed across SEQ.
 RW residents and businesses are required to comply with any such restrictions that may come into force from time to time.

-24.3 Permanent water conservation measures
+As SEQ moves into potential drought weather patterns the SEQ Water Service Providers will work together to develop appropriate demand management and water conservation measures.
+These measures will be supported by a detailed communications strategy.
+Seqwater's Water Security Program provides the overarching guidance for this type of situation.